 The falling tone is sometimes referred as the glide-down.
 It consists of a fall in the pitch of the voice from a high level to a low level.
-It is marked with $(\ \)$ b.
-It was 'quite good.
+It is marked with $(\ \)$

 The falling tone is normally used in,